wbv589/Master-Thesis-/README.txt

 Chosen Variables List:        List of chosen variables from Statistics of Denmark

 Programs:
-0a data generation            Process the raw data and saves the main sample in dataset; Children00, Children11, Children22 0b data generation            Process the raw data and saves the main sample in dataset; Parents00, Parents00aa, Parents11, Parents22, Adults00, Adults11
+0a data generation            Process the raw data and saves the main sample in dataset;
+                              Children00, Children11, Children22

-0c data generation            Process the raw data and saves the main sample in dataset
+0b data generation            Process the raw data and saves the main sample in dataset;
+                              Parents00, Parents00aa, Parents11, Parents22, Adults00,
+                              Adults11, Adults22, Adults33